 How do those problems translate into violence on the street?

-Young people learn a way to navigate the streets, how to survive, and the rules and the laws that govern the roads.
+Young people learn a way to navigate the streets, how to survive and the rules and the laws that govern the roads.
 Part of that is upkeeping your image, you can't let anyone violate you or disrespect you.
-Violence is a learned behavior.
+Violence is a learnt behaviour.

 How do you find people to recruit as violence interrupters in London?

-What about postalcode gangs?
+What about postcode gangs?
 Aren't their movements around the city limited by those invisible barriers between, say, E8 and E9?